RayanAhmed2000/AmazonQCLIwithMCPserver/README.md

 # What is MCP?
 - MCP = Model Context Protocol, a recent innovation proposed to enhance how large language models (LLMs) handle long-term memory, tool use, and task orchestration.

+# Installation
+## Step 1 - Install Amazon Q on your system

+## Step 2 - Integrate MCP servers in AmazonQ